20DianaRivero01/datapreprocessing/bash_examples.md

 mkdir name_of_the_new_directory
 ```
 ### CHANGING DIRECTORIES
-serves to change the directory, ie we can enter a directory or likewise can leave.
+serves to change the directory, we can enter a directory or likewise can leave.
 For it we use the command **"cd/cd .."**

 ***in***
 ```